citorva/HiddenTranslator/README.md

 # Security issue

 This script requires a google api key used to manage google service usage and service shipping.
 The use of google service is not free and this key is private.
-As a consequence, an intermediate service hosted on your server is needed and the code needs to be suited to prevent any issues.
+As a consequence, you need to limit the code usage for your site.

 # Documentation